PgBiel/elembic/src/element.typ

     let i = 0
     while i < rule.rules.len() {
       let inner-rule = rule.rules.at(i)
-      assert(inner-rule.kind in ("set", "revoke", "reset"), message: "element.named: can only name set, revoke and reset rules at this moment, not '" + inner-rule.kind + "'")
+      assert(inner-rule.kind in ("set", "revoke", "reset", "filtered"), message: "element.named: can only name set, revoke, reset and filtered rules at this moment, not '" + inner-rule.kind + "'")

       rule.rules.at(i).insert("name", name)

       i += 1
     }
   } else {
-    assert(rule.kind in ("set", "revoke", "reset"), message: "element.named: can only name set, revoke and reset rules at this moment, not '" + rule.kind + "'") rule.insert("name", name)
+    assert(rule.kind in ("set", "revoke", "reset", "filtered"), message: "element.named: can only name set, revoke, reset and filtered rules at this moment, not '" + rule.kind + "'") rule.insert("name", name)
   }